My lover spoke and said to me, “Arise my darling, my beautiful one, and come with me.

 Today, consider reading the story of the Samaritan woman whom Jesus met at the well (John 4:1-26,39-42).
-Look at the great lengths He went to pursue her heart.
+Look at the great lengths He went to in pursuing her heart.

 Remember, this was a time in history when men did not speak to women in public.

 And here’s another tidbit.
-This was the first person that Jesus told that He was the Messiah.
+This was the first person whom Jesus told that He was the Messiah.
 A woman!